Product Designer

 I designed the components with manufacturability in mind, ensuring that plastic parts were optimized for injection molding and metal parts were engineered for stamping.

-Additionally, I collaborated with multiple suppliers specializing in load cells, RFID technology, injection molding, screens, and hinges.
+Additionally, I collaborated with multiple suppliers specializing in load cells, RFID, injection molding, LCD screens, custom PCBs and hinges.
 This involved assessing the suppliers capabilities, providing design specifications, and working closely with them to guarantee that each component met our functional, quality, and production requirements.

 Link

 The Link was a progression beyond hardware into a more versatile product.
-This product was an app which took the same concepts as the Origin model and turned it into a downloadable app.
-It is also created for the web app which is compatible with Chrome and Edge browsers.
+This product was purely software, which took the same concepts as the Origin and turned it into a IOS and Android app.

 Hub

-The Hub is a simple device which delays weight data from a scale into the CloudBox system to allow users to easily automate cycle counts.
+The Hub is a simple device which relays weight data from a scale into the CloudBox system to allow users to easily automate cycle counts.

 I designed this device with a powder coated aluminum plate, CNC’ed and bent into a shape which could fit around the 3D printed bottom housing.